ivolimasilva/public-instagram/README.md

 ## Async/Await

 `public-instagram` uses Async/Await.
-In order to use it correctly, you need atleast `Node v7.6`.
+In order to use it as intended, you need atleast `Node v7.6`.

 ## Resources